thejackshelton/ui-compiler-idea/README.md

 This defeats the purpose of the component managing its own state.
 The consumer is now responsible for state management, event wiring, and keeping things in sync.
 This is a well-documented pain point — consumers across every major headless library hit the same wall when they need to read internal state for custom rendering:

 - **Radix UI:** [Get selected ItemText content other than with SelectValue](https://github.com/radix-ui/primitives/issues/2609) — consumer needs selected label text for a custom input trigger, but it's locked inside `<SelectValue>` and there's no way to get the string.
-This is literally the `select.selectedLabels` use case.
+This is literally the `select.getSelectedLabels` use case.
 - **Radix UI:** [Expose Collapsible Context](https://github.com/radix-ui/primitives/issues/2473) — consumer needs `open` state inside a custom CollapsibleTrigger to render different chevron icons based on state.
 Reading state for custom JSX rendering inside the tree.
 - **Headless UI:** [Combobox open state outside the component](https://github.com/tailwindlabs/headlessui/discussions/1852) — consumer had to create a renderless wrapper component just to pass open state upward.
 This is exactly the manual `component$()` wrapper problem.
 - **Ark UI:** [React 3.0](https://github.com/chakra-ui/ark/issues/2330) — Ark redesigned their entire v3 API to add `Component.Context` render-prop components across every component because reading internal state was too painful.
 A library-level breaking change driven by this problem.